dimsemenov/PhotoSwipe/docs/getting-started.md

 ## How initialization works

 1. Lightbox (`photoswipe-lightbox.esm.js`) will be loaded when browser reaches the `import`.
 It won't block your page rendering as modules are deferred by default.
 It is also very light comparing to the PhotoSwipe core.
-2. Lightbox will bind a single click event to each `gallerySelector`.
+2. Lightbox will bind a single click event to each `gallery`.
-3. After user clicks on any `childSelector` the Lightbox will start loading core PhotoSwipe library, specifically:
+3. After user clicks on any `children` the Lightbox will start loading core PhotoSwipe library, specifically:

     - PhotoSwipe core JS file that you may define via `pswpModule` option.
     - The first image.